OT-TRAINING/DevOps_OT-micro_Training/README.md

 ## Purpose

-The purpose of creating this application is to provide an individual, a holistic idea of microservices architecture, it's working, and its setup.
+The purpose of creating this application is to provide an individual, a holistic idea of microservice architecture, it's working, and its setup.

 ## Applications